Lisa Hunter: Storylines

 Lisa becomes popular at school, much to the dislike of jealous Steph Dean (Carley Stenson), who then begins to bully her.
 Sick of the bullying and after some family problems, Lisa turns to self-harming.
 Lisa keeps her secret from everyone until Brian Drake finds the cuts on her arms and legs and assumes she is being abused and calls a social worker.
 Lisa then admits to self harming.
-She beings to see a counsellor and her life slowly returns to normal.
+She begins to see a counsellor and her life slowly returns to normal.
 Lisa begins a relationship with Brian, however she becomes rather reliant on his help when family troubles get her down.
 The pair split up just before their exams start.
-Cameron Clark (Ben Gerrard) arrives and immediately takes a shine to Lisa.
+Cameron arrives and immediately takes a shine to Lisa.
 Eventually the pair start a relationship.
 Lisa starts to get threatening text messages from a mysterious stalker.
 Her friends assume it is Steph due to the bullying and her jealousy over Lisa's relationship with Cameron.
 Lisa's stalker is revealed to be her jealous ex-boyfriend Brian, who blames her for his exam failure.
 Cameron and Lisa lose their virginity to each other, but break up.
 Lisa briefly dates Kristian Hargreaves (Max Brown), however it does not last, while there was more bad news for Lisa, as her older brother Lee (Alex Carter) was getting in trouble with the police and started failed exams, while her sister Ellie (Sarah Baxendale) disappears in Ibiza for almost two years, but returns to the village.

 Meanwhile, Steph resumes her relentless bullying of Lisa after discovering that her brother-in-law, serial killer Toby Mills (Henry Luxemburg), was responsible for an attack that nearly cost Steph her life and left her with epilepsy, which pushes Lisa closer to the edge once again.
 However, after Steph unleashes a cruel and vicious physical attack on a tearful Lisa outside the Drive 'n' Buy, Steph's father Johnno Dean (Colin Wells) comes to the rescue.
 After pulling Steph off her victim, Johnno publicly reprimands Steph for her behaviour and orders her to leave Lisa alone.
 The two reconcile later on, and Steph apologises to Lisa for her constant bullying.
 After the death of her brother Dan (Andrew McNair), Lisa becomes more confident and is determined to enjoy life to the fullest.
 She begins to go off the rails and has an affair with Dan's friend, Jake Dean (Kevin Sacre), which ends up with him contracting an STD.
 Lisa decides she wants to be with Jake, however he tells her he loves his girlfriend Becca Hayton (Ali Bastian).
 Jake confesses his affair to Becca, who then ends her friendship with Lisa.
 Lisa then turns her affections to Ben Davies (Marcus Patric), which angers his girlfriend Louise Summers (Roxanne McKee).
 Ben leaves Louise for Lisa and the pair decide to leave the village together.